jczanfona/html-utils-package/README.md

 ```
 espanso package list
 ```
 # Preview

-You can choose between all of them from the Search-bar filtring by `HTML`:
+You can choose between all of them from the Search-bar filtring by `html`:

 ![Search-bar](images/search-bar.png)